oracle/python-oracledb/doc/src/api_manual/deprecations.rst

 desupported features are listed first.

 The previous cx_Oracle deprecation announcements remain in force for python-oracledb.
 The relevant functionality may be removed in a future version of python-oracledb.
+The cx_Oracle driver itself is obsolete and should not be used for new development.

 .. list-table-with-summary:: Deprecated in python-oracledb 3.0
     :header-rows: 1